-The Applicant shall also provide, in Exhibit A, a detailed Statement of Work, Budget, Other Funding Sources/Amounts and Schedule.
+The Applicant shall also provide, in Exhibit A, a detailed Statement of Work, Budget, and Schedule.

-The requested Water Plan Grant will support our project designed to enable large-scale turf replacement projects that otherwise face an economic barrier to implementation.
+The requested WSRF funds will support our project designed to enable large-scale turf replacement projects that otherwise face an economic barrier to implementation.
 Project results and information - developed working with South Platte and Metro region project partners - will be applicable and disseminated to communities and others throughout these basins and Colorado more broadly.

-We will achieve this by: (1) conducting research and analysis on a suite of finance mechanisms that can be utilized to fund large turf replacement projects; (2) working with partner communities in the South Platte and Metro regions to undertake research and analysis on specific potential pilot projects that include estimated water savings and associated implementation and maintenance costs based on acreage of turf converted to water efficient landscapes, and also conducting a community-wide nonessential turf assessment to give each partner community estimates for potential savings; (3) working with partner communities to identify implementation challenges and pathways, including any legal, policy, and other barriers that may arise with turf projects and related financing; (4) sharing project results with other communities looking to implement similar projects through targeted education and outreach activities, including the importance of landscape professional certification and water efficient land use codes; and (5) if requested, supporting partner communities in pursuing state and federal loans or grants to further their turf replacement efforts.
+We will achieve this by: (1) undertaking research and analysis on a suite of finance mechanisms that can be utilized to fund large turf replacement projects; (2) working with partner communities in the South Platte and Metro regions to undertake research and analysis on specific potential pilot projects that include estimated water savings and associated implementation and maintenance costs based on acreage of turf converted, and also conducting a community-wide non-essential turf assessment to give each partner community estimates for potential savings; (3) working with partner communities to identify implementation challenges and pathways, including any legal, policy, and other barriers that may arise with turf projects and related financing; (4) sharing project results with other communities looking to implement similar projects through targeted education and outreach activities, including the importance of landscape professional certification and water efficient land use codes; and (5) if requested, supporting partner communities in pursuing state and federal loans or grants to further their turf replacement efforts.

-East opuated.
-June 2020 Measurable Results To catalog measurable rest values as applicable: ults achiev red with the CWP Grant funds, please provide any of the following New Sto rage Created (acre-feet) Х nual Water Supplies Developed or Conserved (acre-feet), ptive or Nonconsumptive Existing Storage Preserved or Enhanced (acre-feet) Length of Stream Restored or Protected (linear feet) The project will help meet Colorado's Water Plan goal of conserving 400,000 acre-feet/year Efficiency Savings (indicate acre-feet/year OR dollars/year) Area of F Restored or Preserved Habitat (acres) Quantity of Water Shared through Alternative Transfer Mechanisms Number of Coloradans Impacted by Incorporating Water-Saving Actions into Land Use Planning Number of Coloradans Impacted by Engagement Activity Х Other Explain: ~1,200,000 million Coloradans live within the communities interested in partnering on this project
+Measurable Results To catalog measurable results achieved with WSRF funds please provide any of the following values.
+New Storage Created (acre-feet) Х New Annual Water Supplies Developed or Conserved (acre-feet), Consumptive or Nonconsumptive Existing Storage Preserved or Enhanced (acre-feet) Length of Stream Restored or Protected (linear feet) The project will help meet Colorado's Water Plan goal of conserving 400,000 acre- feet/year Efficiency Savings (indicate acre-feet/year OR dollars/year) Area of Restored or Preserved Habitat (acres) Length of Pipe/Canal Built or Improved (linear feet) Х Other Explain: ~1,200,000 million Coloradans live within the four communities interested in partnering on this project

-Water Project Justification
+Water Activity Justification

-Provide a description of how this water project supports the goals of Colorado's Water Plan, the most recent Statewide Water Supply Initiative, and the applicable Roundtable Basin Implementation Plan and Education Action Plan.
+Provide a description of how this water activity supports the goals of Colorado's Water Plan, the most recent Statewide Water Supply Initiative, and the respective roundtable Basin Implementation Plan and Education Action Plan (1).
 The Applicant is required to reference specific needs, goals, themes, or Identified Projects and Processes (IPPs), including citations (e.g. document, chapters, sections, or page numbers).

-The proposed water project shall be evaluated based upon how well the proposal conforms to Colorado's Water Plan Framework for State of Colorado Support for a Water Project (CWP, Section 9.4, pp. 9-43 to 9-44;)
+For applications that include a request for funds from the Statewide Account, the proposed water activity shall be evaluated based upon how well the proposal conforms to Colorado's Water Plan criteria for state support (CWP,

+Water Activity Justification

+Section 9.4, pp. 9-43 to 9-44;) (Also listed pp. 4-5 in 2020 WSRF Criteria and Guidelines).